 Session Two: Copyright Duration

-In our second webinar, Ellie explores copyright duration and offer insight to managing online materials.
+In our second webinar, Ellie explores copyright duration and offers insight to managing online materials.

 Session Three: Managing and Researching Orphan Works